-I have found growing strawberries in Alberta to be so rewarding!
+I have found growing strawberries in Alberta in my backyard garden to be so rewarding!
 It is the first of my garden fruits to ripen in the spring.
 Seeing my kids excitement over finding a ripe strawberry warms my heart.
-Whether you are growing strawberries just to eat fresh or growing them for jam, or you wish to growing for both of those purposes, let me share with you a few tips for growing a successful strawberry patch!
+Whether you are growing strawberries just to eat fresh or growing them for jam, or you wish to grow them for both of those purposes, let me share with you a few tips for growing a successful strawberry patch!

 Chose a sunny location with a minimum of 6 hours of sunlight for your strawberry patch.
 Strawberry plants enjoy warmth and grow best in nutrient-dense, well drained soil.
 Add compost to your soil prior to planting your strawberries.
 For more tips on soil read How to Improve your Garden Soil.

-There are 3 main varieties of strawberries, June Bearing, Ever Bearing and Day Neutral strawberries.
-You will want to determine what variety of you want to grow in your strawberry patch before heading out shopping.
+There are 3 main strawberry varieties; June Bearing, Ever Bearing and Day Neutral.
+You will want to determine what strawberry variety you want to grow in your garden prior to heading out shopping.

-Ever Bearing Strawberries - Ever Bearing strawberries produce two crops of strawberries, one in early summer and another in early fall (the name is misleading in that they don't produce continuously).
-Ever Bearing strawberry plants tend to be more compact than June Bearing and send out less runners.
+Ever Bearing strawberries produce two crops of strawberries, one in early summer and another in early fall (the name is misleading in that they don't produce continuously).
+Ever Bearing strawberry plants tend to be more compact than June Bearing and send out fewer runners.
 Because they are more compact they work well for growing in pots or containers.
 Ever bearing strawberries are a great choice if you are wanting them just for eating fresh.
 Varieties to grow in Alberta include Fort Laramie and Ogallala.

 The ideal time to plant strawberries in zone 2/3 Alberta ranges from the end of April to the end of May.
 Strawberry plants grow best in hills or rows.
-Form a mound and plant your strawberry plant so the crown (The hard, thick part of the plant where the roots and leaves meet) is just above the surface of the soil.
+Form a mound and plant your strawberry plant so the crown (the hard, thick part of the plant where the roots and leaves meet) is just above the surface of the soil.
 Pat down the soil so that when you water, this crown is not pushed below the surface.
-Space plants 10 to 12 inches apart.
+Suggested spacing for strawberry plants is 10 to 12 inches apart.

 Strawberries benefit from mulching with straw.
 I suggest straw vs. other types of mulch because it helps retain soil moisture and at the same time, dries out quickly, keeping your strawberries from sitting directly on the soil and rotting.
 It also helps to keep slugs and pill bugs off your strawberries.
 Another option is adding black plastic to your strawberry row, cutting holes in it for each plant.

-Pinch the blossoms off your strawberry plants for the first month so that they put their energy into root growth instead of fruit growth, establishing stronger plants.
-Snip off runners to encourage better fruit growth.
-I like to plant or give away my runners.
+Pinch the blossoms off your strawberry plants for the first month so that they put more energy into root growth instead of fruit growth thus establishing stronger plants.
+Snip off runners to encourage a higher strawberry yield.
+(I like to plant or give away my runners.)
 If you would like to enlarge your strawberry patch, planting the strawberry runners is a great way to do so!
 Strawberry plants decrease in fruit production after year 3.
 Remove older plants when they are 4 to 5 years old.
 Replace with young plants from your runners.

 Keep your strawberry plants well watered, especially while they are setting fruit.
 Water at the base of the plant, avoiding wet leaves to avoid causing mold on leaves and fruit.

 Strawberries do not continue to ripen once picked.
-Once the strawberry is red all the way up to the stem of the berry it is time to pick (if you can keep your kids away from it until then!).
-Pull gently or snip from the plant.
-For longer storage, store berries in the fridge.
+Once the strawberry is red all the way up to the stem of the berry it is time to harvest (if you can keep your kids away from it until then!).
+To harvest your strawberries gently tug them to remove from the vine or snip from the plant.
+For longer storage, store strawberries in the fridge.